obiwankenoobi/JS-for-humans/lib/event_loop.md

 foo()
 ```

-Your stack will loop like this:
+Your stack will look like this:
 ```js
 2:faa()
 1:fee()